jun9/fast/_posts/2021-05-22-Review-Profiting-from-voluntary-information-spillovers.md

 ## Main arguments:

-A game theory model to show that under realistic parameter settings, free revealing of innovation via manufacturers can be profitable for the innovators (with complementary capabilities/assets).
+A game theory model shows that under realistic parameter settings, free revealing of innovation via manufacturers can be profitable for the innovators (with complementary capabilities/assets).

 With relative low competition, high generality of the innovation, manufacturer's increased capability to improve the innovation and lower the cost promote both the free-revealing and the adoption of the innovation.